diogoaurelio/hpp/README.md

 - **Cloud Abstraction**: Create a cloud platform on top of Hetzner Cloud infrastructure
 - **AWS Compatibility**: Provide S3, IAM, and Bedrock APIs that are compatible with existing AWS tools and SDKs
-- **AI/ML Integration**: Offer vector database and embedding services compatible with AWS Bedrock
+- **AI/ML Integration**: Offer embedding services compatible with AWS Bedrock and vector database services compatible with AWS S3 Vectors
 - **Cost Optimization**: Leverage Hetzner's competitive pricing while maintaining AWS API compatibility
 - **Security**: Implement proper IAM-based authorization for all operations
 - **Scalability**: Design a modular architecture that can be extended with additional AWS-compatible services